yabata/prodyn/doc/overview.rst

    Figure 1: Scheme of the dynamic programming implementation

 According to the diagram any implemetation consists of four files.
-Three of them (example_data, example_model and run_example) are specified and should be created for each current example.
+Three of them (system_data, system_model and run_system) are specified and should be created for each current example.
 The fourth one (prodyn) is autonomous and can be used with any example without modifications.